 Start by Understanding the Job

-Before jumping into bids, take some time to really learn the cleaning business.
+Before jumping into bids, take some time to really learn the cleaning business and understand the specifics of each cleaning job.
 You can’t rely on apps alone to tell you what to charge.
 Instead, figure out:

 Use resources like cleaning guides or apps, but also get hands-on experience.
 The more you know, the better your bids will be.